yjunho/CatalystGen/README.md

 # CatalystGen: Diffusion-based Structure Generator for Adsorbate-Specific Catalyst Design

-CatalystGen is a generative model designed to create bulk crystal structures and predict their surface orientations (Miller indices) tailored to specific adsorbates.
-It is inspired by the CDVAE framework and incorporates a conditional VAE with GemNet-based encoder and decoder to handle atomistic structures under periodic boundary conditions.
+**CatalystGen** is a diffusion-based generative model for designing catalyst crystal structures tailored to specific adsorbates.
+It generates bulk crystal structures and predicts suitable surface orientations (Miller indices) through a conditional generation process guided by the adsorbate identity.

-This repository provides the full pipeline to train, generate, visualize, and evaluate adsorbate-specific catalyst candidates.

----

-## Motivation

-Designing catalyst structures optimized for particular adsorbates remains a major challenge in heterogeneous catalysis.
-Existing models lack specificity for adsorbate binding or surface orientation.
-CatalystGen addresses this gap by:

-- Generating bulk crystal structures from a latent distribution conditioned on adsorbate identity.
-- Predicting suitable Miller indices to guide surface termination.
-- Handling multiple atomic types and lattice geometries.

----

 ## Key Features

+- Diffusion-based generation of periodic crystal structures
-- Conditional structure generation with adsorbate-specific embedding.
+- Adsorbate-conditioned generation pipeline
-- Surface orientation prediction via discrete Miller index classifier.
+- Miller index prediction for surface orientation
-- PBC-aware coordinate and lattice decoder with Langevin dynamics sampling.
+- Lattice and fractional coordinate decoding with periodic boundary awareness
-- Evaluation of chemical validity using structure and composition metrics.
-- Easy visualization pipeline using CIF and PNG formats.
+- End-to-end support for training, generation, visualization, and evaluation
 ---

 ## Installation